MicrosoftDocs/Contribute/Contribute/index.md

 > If enabled, you can edit an article in **any language** and, based on the type of edit, the following will happen:
 > 1. any linguistic change that is approved, will also help improve our Machine Translation engine
 > 2. any edit that significantly modifies the content of the article, will be handled internally to submit a change to the same article in English, so that it will get localized in all languages, if approved.
-> So your suggested improvements will not only positively affect articles in your own language, but in all avaliable languages.
+> So your suggested improvements will not only positively affect articles in your own language, but in all available languages.

 ## Review open PRs